cloud8421/clojurescript-clock/README.md

     lein cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+To connect to the repl from Emacs (or any nrepl enabled editor):

+- connect to nrepl running on localhost:7888
+- `(use 'figwheel-sidecar.repl-api)`
+- `(cljs-repl)`

 ## License